 - The first "F" in FAFSA stands for "Free."
-Don't get tricked into paying to file the FAFSA the only official FAFSA website is fafsa.gov. - Deadlines: The application deadline is March 2nd for the upcoming academic year. - Create a FSA ID.
-If dependent, both the student and the parent will require an FSA ID to file the FAFSA.

-Students should be very careful to enter their correct social security number and date of birth.
+Do not get tricked into paying to file the FAFSA. - Deadlines: The application deadline is March 2nd for the upcoming academic year. - Create an FSA ID.
+If dependent, both the student and the parent will require an FSA ID to file the FAFSA. - Students should be careful to enter their correct social security number and date of birth. - Organization!

-- Organization!
 Gather income documents and current asset statements before attempting to complete the FAFSA. - Dependency guidelines are set by Congress and are different from those used by the Internal Revenue Service (IRS).
 Even if the student lives, supports, and files his/her own taxes, they may still be considered a dependent student for federal student aid purposes.
-If the student is determined to be a dependent student, he/she will be required to report information about their parent(s). - Use the IRS Data Retrieval Tool to easily pull tax information into the FAFSA. - Enter the school code for Humphreys University: 001212 - Some families believe they earn too much money to be eligible for financial aid.
+If the student is determined to be dependent, they must report information about their parent(s). - Use the IRS Data Retrieval Tool to easily pull tax information into the FAFSA. - Enter the school code for Humphreys University: 001212

+Some families believe they earn too much money to be eligible for financial aid.
 It is critical that students do not assume they are ineligible for financial aid.
 Everyone will be eligible for a federal loan, which has the most flexible repayment options and low, fixed interest rates.